apache/incubator-weex/doc/tutorial.md

 Here, I must stress that the list is rendered by native view ( not Webkit ), so your app get faster loading and less memory overhead than common Webview renderer.

-After changes saved the Weex playground App will immediately display these changes. we called it **Hot-Reload**.
+Now open tech_list.we again and trying to change some text,after changes saved the Weex playground App will immediately display these changes. we called it **Hot-Reload**.
 Hope it can help you use Weex better.

 ## Add Build-in Component